SandraBotica/VBA-challenge/readmeChallenge2.md

                     'Variable argument for Yearly_Change for the first ticker Yearly_Change = (close_price - open_price)

-                'Print the ticker_symbol into the summary table ws.Range("I" & summary_table_row).Value = ticker_symbol
+                'Print the ticker_symbol for the Yearly_Change into the summary table ws.Range("I" & summary_table_row).Value = ticker_symbol

                 'Print the Yearly_Change amount into the summary table ws.Range("J" & summary_table_row).Value = Yearly_Change

-             If ws.Yearly_Change = Positive Then
-                ws.Yearly_Change.Interior.ColorIndex = 3
-            Else
-                If ws.Yearly_Change.Value = Negative Then
-                ws.Yearly_Change.Interior.ColorIndex = 5
-            End If

                     'Variable argument for Percent_Change for the first ticker Percent_Change = (Yearly_Change / open_price) * 100

-                    'Print the ticker_symbol into the summary table ws.Range("I" & summary_table_row).Value = ticker_symbol
+                    'Print the ticker_symbol foir the Percent_Change into the summary table ws.Range("I" & summary_table_row).Value = ticker_symbol

                     'Print the Percent_Change amount into the summary table